runtimeverification/michelson-semantics/michelson/configuration.md

                   <expected> .K </expected>
     ```

-3. Theese cells contain pre- and post-conditions, which are useful when doing
+3. These cells contain pre- and post-conditions, as well as loop invariants.
-   verification of Michelson expressions with symbolic input and output values.
+   These are useful when doing verification of Michelson expressions with
+   symbolic input and output values.

     ```k
                   <pre> {}:Blocks </pre>
                   <post> {}:Blocks </post>
+                  <invs> .Map </invs>
     ```

+4. In the symbolic semantics, the cutpoint cell contains a list of cutpoints
+   that have been visited.

+    ```symbolic
+                  <cutpoints> .Set </cutpoints>
+    ```

-4. This cell lists the bindings between symbolic variables and their values.
+5. This cell lists the bindings between symbolic variables and their values.
 It
    is only used when symbolically executing/verifying Michelson scripts.

     ```k
                   <symbols> .Map </symbols>
     ```

-5. This cell stores the return code of the K-Michelson interpreter.
+6. This cell stores the return code of the K-Michelson interpreter.
 It tracks
    whether the Michelson code in question terminated properly as opposed to
    getting stuck due to a type-error, ill-formed input, or a bug in the
    semantics.
 It is initially set to `1` and changes to `0` when the script